DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

 Make sure that “proxy” is 127.0.0.1:9050 and that “onion” is reachable.
 If that’s the case, you are now using Tor.

+Once this is done, Bitcoin Core won't connect to anyone else unless Tor is running.

 ------

 << Back: [Bonus guides](hodl-guide_60_bonus.md)